 Questions Not To Ask Executive Search Firms

 If you are shopping for an executive search firm to conduct an important senior-level executive search, don’t be fooled by the lists of search firm screening questions available for download on the Internet.
 Those lists are not entirely objective.
-Most of the time, the lists were created as marketing documents by the executive search firms themselves.
-In other words, the questions have been crafted to lead you to choose the retained search services the search firms are selling.
+Retained search firms have cleverly marketed lists of screening questions, that when answered, will lead you directly to their doorstep.
 Even human resources associations and other seemingly independent organizations often get spoon fed the same questions by a friendly search partner or firm.
-In other words, retained search firms have cleverly marketed screening questions, that when answered, will lead you directly to their doorstep.
-In other words, we suggest those cooked lists contain questions not to ask executive search firms.
+In other words, we suggest those cooked lists contain questions that are not in your best interest.

 Questions Not to Ask Executive Search Firms